 What [software] should I buy?

-Looking for recommendations and others experiences is a smart thing to
+Looking for recommendations and the experiences of others is a smart thing to do.

 Become a Patron of Ask Leo! and go ad-free!